Avrêbarra~

 Depth is intentionally minimal.

-• No heavy shadows are required for core layout.
+• No heavy shadows for core page surfaces.

-• Hierarchy is communicated through spacing, typography, and text contrast.
+• Hierarchy is communicated by spacing, contrast, and type role differences.

-• Prose affordances (tables, blockquotes, code spans) use tonal contrast instead of elevated cards.
+• Prose affordances rely on tonal contrast instead of raised surfaces.

 Shapes